 Related: Fun Spring Activities to do with Kids!

-Toilet Paper Roll Birdhouse Craft Step by Step Directions
+Toilet Paper Roll Birdhouse Craft Step-by-Step Directions

-Cut toilet paper rolls in half.
-We used three to make 6 birdhouses.
+- Cut toilet paper rolls in half.

-- Use a 1/2 inch circle hole punch
+- Use a 1/2-inch circle hole punch

 to make a hole toward the bottom of each half of the toilet paper roll.
-You want the hole to be about 1/2 inch from one side of each cardboard tube.

 - Alternatively, you can use a single hole punch

-Look for a cracker box, granola bar box, or cereal box in your recycle bin big enough to create cardboard circles that are 5 inches in diameter.
+- Look for a cracker box, granola bar box, or cereal box in your recycle bin, big enough to create cardboard circles that are 5 inches in diameter.

-How to make a birdhouse roof from a cardboard box
+How to make a birdhouse roof from a cardboard box:

 - Cut the thin cardboard box open.